L046 Pleco Care: A Simple Guide to Keeping Them Happy

 Coloring

-The maxilla has seven-eight long curved teeth from each side, that bifurcate closer to the edge.
-There are only eight deeply bifurcated teeth on the mandible; four from each side.
-The fish also has 2 pairs of small barbels.
+The maxilla features seven to eight long, curved teeth on each side that bifurcate closer to the edge, while the mandible has eight deeply bifurcated teeth (four on each side).
+The fish also has two pairs of small barbels and an elongated hooked pin on its premaxilla.

 CharacteristicDescription